akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 ## The project console

-The **project console** is the place in the [Akeneo Portal](https://portal.akeneo.com) where you can manage the accesses to your project such as the Enterprise Repository and get the bootstrap archive.
+The **project console** is the place in the [Akeneo Portal](https://portal.akeneo.com) where you can manage access to your project such as the Enterprise Repository and get the bootstrap archive.
 It can also be used to configure your cloud instances and helpdesk access.

 ## Add developers to the project console